nsthorat/mlflow/insights/README.md

-# MLflow Server with PostgreSQL
+# MLflow Insights Prototype

-This directory contains Docker configurations for running MLflow server with PostgreSQL backend, including the `pg_trgm` extension required for efficient span content search.
+This directory contains a prototype for advanced trace analysis capabilities in MLflow, including correlation analysis and powerful search functionality.
+The prototype runs on a PostgreSQL-backed MLflow server with enhanced querying capabilities.

+## Quick Start

-## Prerequisites
+### Prerequisites

 - Docker and Docker Compose installed
 - Port 5001 (MLflow) and 5432 (PostgreSQL) available

-## Quick Start

 1. Navigate to the insights directory: